microsoft/FASTER/cs/README.md

 4. Serialization Settings: Used to provide custom serializers for key and value types.
 Serializers implement `IObjectSerializer<Key>` for keys and `IObjectSerializer<Value>` for values. *These are only needed for non-blittable types such as C# class objects.*
 5. Key Equality comparer: Used for providing a better comparer for keys, implements `IFasterEqualityComparer<Key>`.

+The total in-memory footprint of FASTER is controlled by the following parameters:
+1. Hash table size: This parameter (the first contructor argument) times 64 is the size of the in-memory hash table in bytes.
+2. Log size: The logSettings.MemorySizeBits denotes the size of the in-memory part of the hybrid log, in bits.
+In other words, the size of the log is 2^B bytes, for a parameter setting of B. Note that if the log points to class objects, this size does not include the size of objects, as this information is not accessible to FASTER.
+The older part of the log is spilled to storage.

 ### Sessions (Threads)

 Once FASTER is instantiated, threads may use FASTER by registering themselves via the concept of a Session, using the call